marcelomamorim/marcelomamorim/README.md

 - 🎓 I study Computer Science at the University of Brasília (UnB)

-- 🎯 I'm a backend developer actually using Spring, Ruby on Rails and .Net Core to develop APIs
+- 🎯 I'm a backend developer actually using Spring to develop APIs

-- 💻 One curiosity about me: I love studying Cybersecurity (with focus on Web Application Pentest).
+- 💻 One curiosity about me: I love studying Cybersecurity